Apr 21, 2019

 The BS program requires a minimum of 33 s.h. in psychology course work and at least 36 s.h. in a combination of biology, chemistry, physics and mathematics course work as required for pre-health and pre-medical studies.
 An additional requirement of 6 s.h. in cognate course work exposes students to courses in the humanities and social sciences that are relevant for future work in a variety of health services and health administration professions.
+Students may apply to the program after completing a minimum of 16 s.h. in pre-medical sciences required by the program while enrolled at Hofstra.
 Grades lower than a C- in any of the required courses do not count toward the total number of semester hours earned for this degree.
 No more than two classes taken for this major may count toward satisfying any other major or minor.

 Students will be assigned an adviser when they declare the major and must plan their schedules in consultation with their adviser.
 They must maintain a minimum 3.2 GPA overall and in the required sciences to enter and remain in this program.